 Ph.D., Temple University

 B.A., University of Havana

-Lester Tomé is an associate professor in the dance department and an affiliate of the Latin American and Latino/a Studies Program at Smith.
+Lester Tomé is an associate professor in the dance department and an affiliate of the Latin American and Latino/a Studies Program at Smith College.
 He is also a faculty member in the Five College Dance Department.
-He teaches dance history and anthropology, as well as cultural studies, social theory and research methods.
-His recent courses include European and U.S. Concert Dance Since 1900, Dance and Culture, Critical Studies in Latin American Dance, Salsa in Theory and Practice and, at the graduate level, Philosophies of Contemporary Dance and Literature of Dance: Theory and Cultural Studies.
+He teaches dance history and anthropology, as well as cultural studies, social theory and research methods in dance.

 His courses include Dance History: Political Bodies from the Stage to the Page, Dance Anthropology: Performed Identities and Embodied Cultures, Dancing Today: Aesthetics of Contemporary Dance, Critical Studies in Latin American Dance, Inquiries into Dance and Globalization, Salsa in Theory and Practice, and, at the graduate level, Philosophies of Contemporary Dance and Literature of Dance: Social Theory, Research Methods and Cultural Studies.